 Mark Schwahn was the creator and head writer of One Tree Hill, and in November 2017, a former writer for that show said that he had sexually harassed her.
 Cast members of One Tree Hill, including Hilarie Burton, subsequently backed up this allegation, with others saying they had experienced the same behavior.

 One Tree Hill ended years ago, but at the time of these allegations, Schwahn was the creator and executive producer of E!’s The Royals.
 On Nov.
 16, 25 members of The Royals‘ cast and crew released a statement saying they had been sexually harassed while working on the show.
-E! subsequently suspended Schwahn.
-They have not yet officially fired him.
+E! subsequently fired Schwahn.

 Next: You may have been looking forward to this upcoming show, but it has been completely scrapped.